Integral Transforms for Finite Gauge Theory: Orthogonal symmetries

+Recall that module categories over $\Vect\left[L^2\right]$ are are classified by subgroups of $L^2$ equipped with alternating bicharacters.
+The subgroup corresponding to $\Sum_3\left(C_{L,L}\right)$ is the whole group $L^2$, which is enough to see that the (bi)module category has a single simple object, since simple objects are in correspondence with cosets of the subgroup in $L^2$ \cite[\S 2.7]{ENO:homotopy}.

+The alternating bicharacter is $\alt\kappa_L$ defined in \eqref{eqn:kappa_L}.
+Alternating bicharacters on an abelian group are equivalent to degree $2$ cohomology classes on the group (see \Cref{sec:schur}).
+Recall the Schur isomorphism (\eqref{eqn:schur}) in this case:

+where the third factor consists of bicharacters on $L$.
+The cohomology class of $\kappa_L$ is trivial in the first two factors, and $\sigma$ in the third factor.

-The bimodule category $f\left(g\right)$ has the following explicit description.
+By \Cref{lem:mod_bimod}, the bimodule therefore has the following explicit description.
 The underlying category is $\Vect$ and the action of $\Vect\left[L\right]$ on either side is trivial.
-The only nontrivial data is the middle associator, which is determined by
+The only nontrivial data is the middle associator, a bicharacter on $L$ sending: